 This composite score utilizes 29 measures grouped into four domains (listed in the table on page 2).
-All of the measures are derived from the Community Checkup and were selected as commonly used indicators of strong primary care.
-These measures are all previously vetted and approved by the Quality Improvement Committee and meet the Alliance's minimum volume requirements.
+All of the measures were derived from the Community Checkup and were selected as commonly used indicators of strong primary care.
+These measures were all previously vetted and approved by the Quality Improvement Committee and met the Alliance's minimum volume requirements.